liferay/liferay-blade-samples/liferay-gradle/blade.language/README.markdown

 ## How does this sample work?

 You should deploy this sample with the `blade.language.web` sample module.
 This sample shares language keys with the Language Web module.
+How does this work?

 By default, the `ResourceBundleLoaderAnalyzerPlugin` expands modules with `/content/Language.properties` files to add provided capabilities: